Western Addition Community-Based Transportation Plan (WACBTP)

 No updates have been posted for this project

-The Western Addition is a traditionally underserved Community of Concern (CoC) with a high concentration of low-income housing and, as a historic center of San Francisco's African-American community, a large population of minority residents.
-As a legacy of urban renewal projects in the 20th century, the neighborhood has a number of wide streets, such as Geary Boulevard and Webster Street, and one-way streets, including Turk Street that encourage high vehicle speeds and are detrimental to pedestrian safety.
+The Western Addition is a traditionally underserved Community of Concern (CoC) with a high concentration of low-income housing and a large population of minority residents.
+Nearly 20 percent of San Francisco’s African-American population lives in the Western Addition, the historic center of San Francisco’s African-American community.
+As a legacy of urban renewal projects in the 20th century, the neighborhood has a number of wide streets, such as Geary Boulevard and Webster Street, and one-way streets, including Turk Street that encourage high vehicle speeds and which are detrimental to pedestrian safety.